sherrylitest/Grant-program/README.md

 **:loudspeaker:** **Important:** The VeChain General Grant Program focuses on supporting ecosystem projects and researches，the grant will be up to **$30,000 for every application**, which are tracked **transparently** on GitHub and disbursed in **USDT(ERC 20)**.
 Once the application is accepted, the first payment will be immediately disbursed to fund the project.

 With sincere appreciation for long-term support from Economic Nodes and Economic X Nodes holders, VeChain will support 5% additional fund for applicants own Economic Node, and 15% for Economic X node.
-Note that you have to send email([`applications/email-template.md`](applications/email-template.md)) to bounty@vechain.com to claim the additional grant.
+Note that you have to send an email([`applications/email-template.md`](applications/email-template.md)) to bounty@vechain.com to claim the additional grant.

 ---